DocNow/twarc/README.md

     twarc filter blacklivesmatter,blm > tweets.json

-Note the syntax for the Twitter's track queries is slightly different than what queries in their search API.
+Please note that the syntax for the Twitter's track queries is slightly different than what queries in their search API.
 So please consult the documentation on how best to express the filter option you are using.

 Use the `follow` command line argument if you would like to collect tweets from a given user id as they happen.
 This includes retweets.
 For example this will